Tanz0rz/haxe-fmod/extension/examples/core-api-system.md

 ## 27
 <!-- FMOD_SYSTEM_CALLBACK_TYPE -->
-The mask bits are the CORE_* Int constants on SystemCallbacks, the events arrive as this enum through StudioSystem.setSystemCallback.
+The mask bits are also the CORE_* Int constants on SystemCallbacks.
+StudioSystem.setSystemCallback delivers DEVICELISTCHANGED and DEVICELOST as SystemEvent.
-Type: haxefmod.studio.SystemCallbacks.SystemEvent

 ## 104
 <!-- System::setDSPBufferSize -->